 OneLook Reverse Dictionary – Perfect for when the perfect word is on the tip of your tongue but you just can’t think of it.
 If you know the word’s general meaning, you can use this dictionary to get the word that matches that meaning.
 I often use this as an additional thesaurus.

 Scrivener – If you’re a Mac person, I can say from experience that Scrivener is by far the best tool for organizing large writing projects, such as novels, nonfiction tomes, research papers, and more.
 If you’re a PC person, there’s also a Scrivener version for Windows.
 I haven’t used the Windows version myself, but I’m sure it is just as awesome as the Mac version.
+There’s also a Scrivener mobile app that syncs with your desktop version, allowing you to write on the go!
 And for terrific in-the-trenches advice about using Scrivener to its fullest potential, go to the blog The Edited Life.
 Gwen really knows her stuff.
 I took a class from her and it opened worlds for me.

 Evernote – I recently discovered another, more robust program that syncs like My Writing Spot does.
 My Writing Spot was getting buggy for me on my new phone, so I switched to Evernote and haven’t looked back.
 Great app!
 I use it for tons of stuff.